gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 If you're a _start from scratch_ kind of person, you can install the Gatsby beta and React like this: `npm install gatsby@next react react-dom`

 If you'd rather use one of the official starters, you're in luck, there's a v2 edition for each of them.
-You can install each one using the Gatsby CLI.
+Install your favourite one with the Gatsby CLI.

 `gatsby-starter-default` with v2: